 Cinnamon has been associated with lowering (bad) LDL cholesterol, improving insulin levels, and balancing blood sugar levels in those with type-2 diabetes, as well as preventing heart and vascular disease.

 An apple a day can, quite literally, keep the doctor away.
-Or at least, happy with your state of health.
-Along with a healthy dose of digestive friendly fiber, apples are a good source of vitamins C and K, potassium, manganese, copper, and some B vitamins.
+(Or at least... happy with your state of health.)
+Along with a healthy dose of gut-friendly fiber, apples are a good source of vitamins C and K, potassium, manganese, copper, and some B vitamins.

 Apple’s impressive nutrient content makes the fruits heart healthy, too.
 Numerous studies have shown that apple's fiber, antioxidant, and vitamin levels are linked to lower risks of heart disease.

-Apples are a rich source of prebiotics, thanks to pectin, a type of fiber that's food for your friendly gut-bacteria.
+Apples are also rich source of prebiotics thanks to their richness in pectin, a type of fiber that's food for your friendly gut bacteria.
 Consumption of these prebiotic-rich fruits is linked with lower instances of cancer, type-2 diabetes, heart disease, asthma, and cognitive issues.

-Although these fruits are beyond awesome, apples always have a top spot on the EWG’s Dirty Dozen.
-Even more, some apples have been genetically modified and approved for production in the United States.
-To ensure that you’re purchasing the best tasting and healthiest apples around, always choose organic.
+Although these fruits are beyond awesome, apples always have a top spot on the EWG’s Dirty Dozen, meaning conventional apples can be riddled with pesticide residues.
+And some apples have been genetically modified and approved for production in the United States.
+All the more reason to always opt for organic when choosing this super fruit.

 - Cook Time